One of the things I love about my hometown is the number of excellent coffee shops Geelong has.

 I can’t get by without my morning cup of joe and hardly a day goes by when I don’t visit a cafe in Geelong.

-The Geelong coffee scene is edgy and passionate with speciality roasters and baristas who really know their stuff.
+The Geelong coffee scene is edgy and passionate with specialty roasters and baristas who really know their stuff.

 Visitors looking for the best food in Geelong usually head to the Geelong Waterfront Cafes.